-This happens in both flat backed and high withered horses so see High Withers - but the horse will invariably have a well defined wither
+This happens in both flat backed and high withered horses but horses that do this will invariably have a well defined wither.

 This usually happens when the horse carries a lot of flesh on its shoulder and the wither is proportionately narrower.
 It is not common in dressage saddles – the further forward cut the saddle is the more this is likely to happen and it happens to a greater or lesser extent in many horses where the withers are fairly prominent and the shoulders quite broad and well muscled.
 Many Eventers and Show Jumpers suffer from this.
 It is not always seen as the saddle slipping back significantly but the saddle is moved slightly across the back every stride, as the shoulder comes back and this creates soreness up against the spine.